brandontrabucco/design-bench/README.md

 ## Performance Of Baselines

+In the below tables, we benchmark a set of 9 current methods for solving offline model-based optimization problems.
+Performance is reported in normalized form, where the 100th percentile score of 128 candidate designs is is evaluated and normalized such that a 1.0 corresponds to performance equivalent to the best performance design in the *full unobserved* dataset assoctated with each model-based optimization task.
+In circumstances where an exact oracle is not available, this *full unobserved* dataset is used for training the approximate oracle that is used for evaluation.
+The symbol ± indicates the empirical standard deviation of reported performance across 8 trials.

 Method \ Task                 |            GFP |      TF Bind 8 |            UTR |         ChEMBL
 ----------------------------- | -------------- | -------------- | -------------- | --------------